 “Bruising guitar licks and balls of steel with the girls exhibiting their no holds barred style of incinerating rock n’ roll…” ARTROCKER SINGLE OF THE WEEK

 “The two girls in The Pearl Harts kick ass.. they push out an unimaginable amount of noise for only having two people in the band…” – THE 405

 “Loud, blues-driven rock music which thrills and appalls… The Pearl Harts have a visceral quality which is difficult to deny – CLASH MAGAZINE

 Alice in Grooveland are a London Based Jazz Quartet & much loved Brixton regulars.

 Expect a heady mix of anything from the 50s Blue Note sound to 70s Jazz Funk, spiced up with the band’s own original compositions!
-Debut EP “Skyline” out soon…you can hear it here!
+Debut EP “Skyline” out now…you can hear it here!